eduwass/iterm2-settings/README.md

 # Edu Wass' iTerm2 settings (guake-like)

 ![preview](preview.png)
 Preview of iTerm2 settings in conjunction with my [dotfiles](https://github.com/eduwass/dotfiles)

 ## Setup
+**Warning:** If you plan on customising these settings and make them your own, I strongly recommend you create your custom fork of this repository before you procede to setup.

 1. Install [iTerm2](https://www.iterm2.com/)
 2. In `iTerm > Preferences` activate `Load preferences from custom folder...` and point to a folder
 ![setup](setup.png)

 2. Clone this repo into that folder (overwrite)
+3. Restart iTerm2

 ## Usage
 ### Basic Hotkeys